Comprehensive Evaluation of OCT-based Automated Segmentation of Retinal Layer, Fluid and Hyper-Reflective Foci: Impact on Clinical Assessment of Diabetic Retinopathy Severity: Methods

 \subsection{Retinal Layer Thickness Analysis}

 Layer thickness computation was performed using the K-Nearest Neighbors (K-NN) algorithm.
 The layer boundaries were converted into 3D point clouds.
 For each data point on the upper layer, the closest corresponding point on the lower layer was identified based on Euclidean distance.
 The distance is properly adjusted by the voxel dimension along each axis.
 The thickness maps are resized to the resolution of $350 \times 350$ for consistent representation.
 The vitreous and choroid layers were excluded from these calculations due to their unbounded nature on one side.
-Given the anatomical complexity of the foveal pit, the central region thickness was excluded from the analysis to ensure more reliable and interpretable measurements.
+Given that the inner retinal layers—including RNFL, GCL+IPL, INL, OPL, and ONL+IS—converge at the foveal pit, the central region was excluded from their thickness analysis to ensure more reliable and anatomically consistent measurements.

 The Early Treatment Diabetic Retinopathy Study (ETDRS) grid was employed to assess thickness variations systematically across different macular regions.
 As depicted in Figure \ref{fig:etdrs}, this grid divides the macula into three concentric circles with diameters of 1\si{mm}, 3\si{mm}, and 6\si{mm}, all centered on the fovea.
 These circles define the central, inner, and outer subfields, subdivided into four quadrants: superior, inferior, nasal, and temporal.